quicwg/base-drafts/draft-ietf-quic-transport.md

 ## ACK Frame {#frame-ack}

 Receivers send ACK frames (types 0x1a and 0x1b) to inform senders of packets they have received and processed.
 The ACK frame contains one or more ACK Blocks.
-ACK blocks are ranges of acknowledged packets.
+ACK Blocks are ranges of acknowledged packets.
 If the frame type is 0x1b, ACK frames also contain the sum of ECN marks received on the connection up until this point.